AttackOnJasper/University-notes/notes/aws/aws.md

 	* Compilance - even root account cannot delete the object for a fixed retention period
 	* Legal Holds - can be deleted by any users who have **s3:PutObjectLegalHold** permission
 * Glacier Vault Lock
-	* Cannot be changed once updated
+	* Immutable: cannot be changed once updated
 	- Implemented via IAM policies
 	- Lock controls
 		1. Time-based retention
 		1. `Undeleteable`
+		1. Enabling MFA
 	- Operations
 		1. Initiate lock
 			- Attaching a vault lock policy to the vault
 			- Lock is set to an `InProgress` state and a lock ID is returned
-			- Can validate the lock within 24 hours
+			- Can validate the lock within 24 hours to either abort or complete the lock.
 		1. Complete lock
 			- Change `InProgress` to `Locked` (immutable)
 * Modificating locked objects